Victorian Fisheries Authority

 On 17 May 2017 the Minister for Agriculture, the Hon.
 Jaala Pulford, joined commercial and recreational fishers in Queenscliff to announce the Chairperson for the new VFA and reveal the VFA logo.

 Gail Owen, Order of Australia Medal recipient, was named as the inaugural Chair of the VFA.
 Ms Owen has previously been an inaugural member of two boards and will provide strong leadership to establish the Authority.
+Joining Gail on the VFA Board will be:

 Further detail on the establishment of the VFA will be forthcoming as 1 July 2017 approaches.